gigamesh/repstation/README.md

 ## Contracts

-*Repstation is in alpha and currently has no decentralized governance.
-The description of RepstationGov.sol below is a proposed design.*

 ### Repstation.sol

 - Upgradeable reputation registry
 - Accepts attestations, calculates rep, and passes the attestations to the EAS

 ### RepstationGov.sol
+*This is a proposed governance design.
+V1 of Repstation will likely have no decentralized governance.*
 - Owner of Repstation.sol
 - Only accounts with rep can vote
 - Uses a quadratic voting system to counterbalance older accounts having more rep than newer accounts